haltu/muuri/README.md

 * **fillGaps** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   * When `true` the algorithm goes through every item in order and places each item to the first available free slot, even if the slot happens to be visually *before* the previous element's slot.
 Practically this means that the items might not end up visually in order, but there will be less gaps in the grid.
-By default this option is `false` which basically means that the following condition will be always true when calculating the layout (assuming `alignRight` and `alignBottom` are `false`): `nextItem.top > prevItem.top || (nextItem.top === prevItem.top && nextItem.left > prevItem.left)`.
-This also means that the items will be visually in order.
 * **horizontal** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   *  When `true` the grid works in landscape mode (grid expands to the right).
 Use for horizontally scrolling sites.
 When `false` the grid works in "portrait" mode and expands downwards.